LuisVilla91/GLA/README.md

 ### Open-Closed Principle (OCP)

-A class should be open for extension but closed for modification, the meaning is possible to extend behavior by writing a new class without changing the working code.
+A class should be open for extension but closed for modification, which means is possible to extend behavior by writing a new class without changing the working code.

-There is an important consideration, the class which hold the element locatars are likely get modification by updatading the locator or when adding a new locator, therefore this princicple is compromise.
-However as defined by the principle this class is extended when other class need to use the elements to perform actions to them.
+There is an important consideration, the class which holds the element locators are likely to get modification by updating the locator or when adding a new locator, therefore this principle is compromised.
+However, as defined by the principle this class is extended when other classes need to use the elements to perform actions to them.